toddledev/documentation/docs/10-variables/02-working-with-variables/index.md

 ---

 # Working with variables
 Variables enable dynamic and interactive components by managing state throughout your application.
-This page covers the practical aspects of creating and working with variables in toddle.
+This page covers the practical aspects of creating and working with variables in Nordcraft.

 # Creating variables